Lenny Lasater: Coal Miner, Electrician, Musician, and Renaissance Butch

 When Marshall walked up and said, “Who’s going to be first?”
 I said, “Me.”
 I figured that I should get in there now, when they’re not pissed off, when they haven’t heard any other stories.
 I walked in, and the old bastard that said all that to me was sitting at the desk.
 He said, “Oh, well.
 I knew we’d be seeing you back in here.”
 He didn’t look at my paperwork.
 He said, “Yeah, I figured this job was too hard for you.
 And obviously, the school part of it was just too demanding for you.
 There’s no shame in that.
 It’s all right, you know.
 You can go.
 There are plenty of other places, like beautician school or cosmetology or something like that.
 You’ll be fine.
 This was just algebra and physics, Ohm’s Law.
 It’s way too complicated for a gal like you.”

-The other fellow sitting next to him leans over and points to my grades.
+The other fellow sitting next to him leaned over and pointed to my grades.
 I had something like a 98 average, near perfect, and he said, “She’s here because of attendance, not grades.”
-Then old bastard says “Well, maybe this isn’t demanding or challenging enough for you.”
-[Laughter] I though, make up your mind.
+The old bastard said, “Well, maybe this isn’t demanding or challenging enough for you.”
+[Laughter] I thought, make up your mind.

 Then, Marshall rolled it out and said, “She has very good grades.
 But she has one, two, three, unexcused absences; and one, two, three, four, five, six, seven tardies.”